 When you choose the Create Hot Spare option in the Raid Set Function, all unused physical devices connected to the current controller appear: Select the target disk by clicking on the appropriate check box.
+And Select the Hot Spare type as Global, Dedicated Raid or Dedicated Enclosure.
 Tick on the Confirm The Operation, and click on the Submit button in the screen to create the hot spares.